 The communist civilization's era collapsed with the Berlin Wall in 1989.
 Our economies being increasingly fragile, capitalist societies will not be eternal either.
 The excessive accumulation of capital by a tiny part of the population exacerbates tensions day by day.
-In recent years, Oxfam started to make a lot of noise by yearly issuing two warnings that explicitly show a sense of urgency.
+Oxfam recently started making a lot of noise by issuing yearly warnings that explicitly show a sense of urgency.

 Oxfam calculated that in 2010, the combined wealth of the world's 388 wealthiest people was equivalent to the world's poorest half of the world's 3.5 billion people.
 The most prosperous men's and women's assets growth was tremendous over the next four years.
 In 2014 it was only necessary to group the 80 wealthiest assets to obtain the 3.5 billion most poor people combined wealth equivalent.
 And five years later, by 2019, only 26 of the richest were needed to match the bottom half of the world's population with the least resources 1 .

 Then, along the lines set out by the Occupy movement, Oxfam projected figures on the wealth growth of the richest to the rest of the world.
 They calculated that the combined wealth of the 1% of the richest among us should surpass the combined wealth of the remaining 99% of the world population by 2016.2 .
 That showed the accuracy of the popular movement's slogan.
 Some also wanted to calculate the 1% versus 99% exact threshold in practical terms, whether relating to the world or one's country.
 The conservatives use the former figure ($32,400) to reassure the West's middle class.
 On the contrary, the income needed to count among the United States 1% wealthiest ($421,926) is much more alarming regarding economic unfairness.
 3